 Where is the best view in Portland?

 Where can I find murals or street art?

 If you are an iOS user, you can download a free app that shows the location and description of public art throughout the city.

-The oldest public library on the West Coast, Portland’s Central Library was built in 1913.
-The library boasts more than 17 miles of bookshelves and terrific artwork, much of which reflects a “Garden of Knowledge” theme.
+Portland’s Central Library is the oldest public library on the West Coast.
+Built in 1913, the library boasts more than 17 miles of bookshelves and artwork, much of which reflects a “Garden of Knowledge” theme.
 Highlights include the ornately decorated stairs and a 14-foot cast-bronze tree in the children’s room.
 The tree’s bark is a sculptural relief of images that intrigue children: vines, musical instruments, toys, ballet slippers, animals, storybook characters and letters.

 Oregon Rail Heritage Center

 Portland is home to more working steam locomotives than any other city in the country, and you’ll find them at the volunteer-run Oregon Rail Heritage Center, opened in 2012.
 Guided interpretation, presentations, exhibits and events tell the story of Pacific Northwest railroads and, during the holiday season, light-adorned “Holiday Express” trains tour passengers along the Willamette River.
 Located near OMSI and accessible via Portland Streetcar.

 During the monthly First Thursday event, galleries in Old Town, the Pearl District and downtown stay open late, inviting the public to mingle with the artists and explore new exhibits.
 The streets buzz with performers, sidewalk artists and enthusiastic crowds, and many galleries offer free appetizers and wine.
 See a map of participating galleries.